Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How insurers classify cannabis use depends on how often you use it and what you use it for.
 Similar to tobacco use, it’s classified as a higher risk the more often you use it.

 Medical cannabis use is likely to be scrutinized for what it’s treating.
-If it’s used for chronic medical conditions including long-term pain, anxiety and Crohn’s Disease, coverage is determined based on your conditions, rather than the use of cannabis to treat them.
-Those who use it medically are less likely to be classified as smokers.
+If it’s used for chronic medical conditions including long-term pain, anxiety and Crohn’s Disease, coverage is determined based on it the conditions, rather than the use of cannabis to treat it.
+Those who use it medically are less likely to be considered smokers.

 How will cannabis use affect my premiums?

-- How often you use cannabis.
+- How often cannabis is used.
 Frequency can be a huge determining factor, especially for recreational use.
 Heavy use will likely increase your premiums more than occasional or experimental use.

-- Why you use it.
+- Recreational versus medical use.
 Medical use is considered to be less of a risky behavior overall by several providers, but calls into question what it’s treating.
-A mix of prescription cannabis paired with opioids is likely going to be evaluated more harshly than just the medicinal cannabis.
+A mix of prescription cannabis paired with opioids are likely going to be evaluated more harshly than just the medicinal cannabis.

-- Any conditions you’re treating with cannabis.
+- The medical condition it’s treating.
 Cancer or multiple sclerosis will be weighed more seriously than appetite loss on the scale of conditions cannabis is used to treat.

-- How you consume cannabis.
-Smoking will likely be evaluated more harshly than edibles or vaporizers by some providers.
+- How cannabis is consumed.
+Smoking could be evaluated more harshly than edibles or vaporizers by some providers.

 - Other risk profile factors.
-DUI and DWI offenses on your record along with frequent alcohol use, substance abuse and psychiatric conditions affect how your cannabis use is seen by some insurers.
+DUI offenses on your record along with frequent alcohol use, substance abuse and psychiatric conditions affect how your cannabis use is seen by some insurers.

-Use of cannabis won’t get your application dismissed out of hand with several providers.
+The recreational use of cannabis, generally, won’t get your application dismissed out of hand with life insurance providers.
 Make the effort to compare insurers carefully to get the best premiums and reduce the chance of being considered a smoker.
-You may not be able to get a nonsmoker rate, but that doesn’t mean you’ll be denied altogether.
+If you use it more frequently than recreational limits allow, you may not be able to get a nonsmoker rate, but that doesn’t mean you’ll be denied altogether.